enoralecuyer/aws-cloud-quest/README.md

 ## 3. Increase the AWS EC2 Instance Size

+Tl;DR
+1. Go to AWS EC2
+2. Stop your instance
+3. Update your instance type
+4. Re-start your instance

 1. Go to AWS EC2
 2. Click Instances from the left menu
 3. Select your Instances and review the Details tab